-As well as getting professional advice, here are our top tips if you do decide to go ahead.
+As well as getting professional advice, here are our top tips if you decide to go ahead with any form of releasing equity.

 - Borrow as little as you can, as late as you can.
 As soon as you release the cash, you will start being charged interest on the full amount.
-And the best deals tend to be available to older borrowers.
-So the sooner you borrow and the more you borrow, the more expensive it is.
-Use a drawdown facility to borrow as little as you need, and wait as long as possible before doing it again. - Pay interest.
+The best deals tend to be available to older borrowers, so the sooner you borrow and the more you borrow, the more expensive it is.
+Use a drawdown facility to borrow only what you need initially and wait as long as possible before borrowing again. - Pay interest.
 If you can afford it, use a scheme that lets you pay some or all of the interest each month.
 This avoids the snowball effect of compound interest (paying interest on interest). - Protect yourself from negative equity.
 If you're going for a lifetime mortgage, make sure your provider is a member of the Equity Release Council.
 This will ensure you benefit from a no negative equity guarantee (so you never have to pay back more than your property is worth).